 WebMD

 Regular blog contributor to WebMD’s bipolar blog.
-I write stories about navigating daily life with bipolar disorder.
-My goal is to provide relatable, evidence-based information.
+She writes stories about navigating daily life with bipolar disorder.
+Her goal is to provide readers with relatable, evidence-based information.

 TIME